Meet The Team

 PROGRAM SPECIALIST

-Meet Jeanie Williams (she/her/hers), a driving force at the Florida Harm Reduction Collective since early 2023.
+Meet Jeanie Williams, a driving force at the Florida Harm Reduction Collective since early 2023.
 Jeanie takes on the role of Program Specialist in the mail-based Naloxone distribution program, where she helps coordinate life-saving efforts.

 Her journey into harm reduction began as a recipient of its services, sparking a deep commitment to continuing those services for others.
 Jeanie's caring nature flourished during her time with the Kansas Oxford House Association and the Friends of Recovery Association in Johnson County, Kansas.
 There, she volunteered and worked on initiatives like expanding re-entry programs and advocating for transgender inclusion in Oxford Houses.